 According to the National Spinal Cord Injury Statistical Center (NSCSC), there are approximately 17,000 new spinal cord injury (SCI) cases each year in the United States.
 This number does not include the number of individuals who suffer a SCI in a fatal accident.
 Motor vehicle crashes are the leading cause of spinal cord injuries (38 percent) followed by falls (30.5 percent).
 Other causes of SCI’s include acts of violence, sports injuries, and medical or surgical errors.

-Regardless of the cause of the injury, a spinal cord injury can have life-altering consequences for the victim and his or her family.
+Regardless of the cause of the injury, a spinal cord injury can have life-altering consequences for the person and his or her family.

 What is a Spinal Cord Injury?